Exporting Rodents

 Complete Export Request via RIO.

-When approval from the receiving institution has been receive, the LARC shipping coordinator will notify the UCSF lab.
+When approval from the receiving institution has been received, the LARC shipping coordinator will notify the UCSF lab.

-• The LARC shipping coordinator will order shipping boxes.
-The cost of the containers will be recharged to the shipping lab.
+• The LARC shipping coordinator will order shipping supplies.
+The cost of the supplies will be recharged to the shipping lab.

-• The LARC shipping coordinator will coordinate a ship date with the courier and notify the shipping lab of the details via email.
+• The LARC shipping coordinator will coordinate a ship date with the courier and notify the shipping lab of shipment date and provide packing guidelines via email.

 • The UCSF lab is responsible for the actual packing of the mice and bringing the animals to the LARC receiving/shipping area (campus specific) between 7:30am and 9:30am on the morning of shipment.

-• The following couriers are used by UCSF: Validated Delivery Solutions, World Courier, Midnite Express (MNX), Marken or TransporTech.
+• The following couriers are used by UCSF: Validated Delivery Solutions, World Courier, Optimize, and BioTrans Logistics.
 The receiving Institution may indicate a preference for a courier.

 • The cost of shipping will be recharged to the shipping lab, unless the receiving institution has provided you with a courier account in advance.